 Istio and XOS share a high-level objective of making it easier to manage cloud applications built from a set of micro-services, potentially spanning multiple clouds.
-Both systems decouple the service data and control planes, and both define an application in terms of a service mesh.
-Beyond that, their respective approaches are largely complementary.
-Istio's value-add is to provide a management layer for L7 communication channels interconnecting micro-services.
-XOS's value-add is to (a) introduce a declarative data model to represent application-wide state, policy and invariants; (b) support fine-grain service chains on behalf of individual end-users/subscribers; and (c) treat the control applications running in the underlying SDN network as first-class services that can be included in a service mesh.
+Both systems decouple the service data and control planes, and both define an application in terms of a service graph (mesh).
+Beyond that, their respective approaches are largely complementary, with XOS's value-add being to (a) introduce a declarative data model to represent application-wide state, policy and invariants; (b) support fine-grain service chains on behalf of individual end-users/subscribers; and (c) treat the control applications running in the underlying SDN network as first-class services that can be included in a service graph.